Licensing

 How licensing works?

-The client, who may be a professor, teaching assistant or course leader, usually starts with an initial online search for simulation solutions and evaluates the different options available to them.
+The prospective client, who may be a tutor, professor, teaching assistant or course leader, will usually start with an online search for simulation solutions and will then evaluate the different options that are available to them.

-As online content is presented differently in different regions and languages, this often leads to an incomplete and error-prone research process.
+As the content of webpages is discoverable and presented differently across different geographical regions and languages this might allow an incomplete and error-prone market research process.

 Man using the laptop